adamguziczek/plugin_dev/VolumeControlPlugin/README_BUILD.md

 ### Windows Build Scripts (PowerShell)
 - `build_plugin.ps1` - Builds the Windows plugin using Visual Studio
 - `build_simple.ps1` - A simplified version of the build script for Windows
+- `windows_build_from_wsl.ps1` - Special script for building on Windows while developing in WSL

 ### Linux Build Scripts (Bash)
 - `build.sh` - Builds the Linux plugin (default configuration)
 - `build_release.sh` - Builds an optimized version of the Linux plugin for production use
 - `clean.sh` - Cleans the build directories
 ## Prerequisites
 Before building the plugin, ensure you have the following prerequisites installed:

 - **CMake** (version 3.15 or higher)